Ukrainian People's Republic: Revolutionary wave

 After a brief truce, the Bolsheviks realized that the Rada had no intention of supporting the Bolshevik Revolution.
 They re-organized into an All-Ukrainian Council of Soviets in December 1917 in an attempt to seize power.
-When that failed due to the Bolsheviks' relative lack of popularity in Kyiv, they moved to Kharkiv.
-The Bolsheviks of Ukraine declared the government of the Ukrainian People's Republic outlawed and proclaimed the Ukrainian People's Republic of Soviets with capital in Kyiv, claiming that the government of the People's Secretaries of Ukraine was the only government in the country.
+When that failed due to the Bolsheviks' relative lack of popularity in Kiev, they moved to Kharkov.
+The Bolsheviks of Ukraine declared the government of the Ukrainian People's Republic outlawed and proclaimed the Ukrainian People's Republic of Soviets with capital in Kiev, claiming that the government of the People's Secretaries of Ukraine was the only government in the country.
 The Bolshevik Red Army entered Ukraine from the Russian SFSR in support of the local Soviet government.
-As the relationships between members within the Tsentralna Rada soured, a series of regional Soviet republics on the territory of Ukraine proclaimed their independence and allegiance to the Petrograd sovnarkom (Odessa Soviet Republic (southern Ukraine), Donetsk-Krivoi Rog Soviet Republic (eastern Ukraine)).
-The Donetsk-Kryvoi Rog Republic was created by a direct decree of Lenin as part of the Russian SFSR with its capital in Kharkiv.
+As the relationships between members within the Tsentralna Rada soured, a series of regional Soviet republics on the territory of Ukraine proclaimed their independence and allegiance to the Petrograd sovnarkom (Odesa Soviet Republic (southern Ukraine), Donetsk-Krivoi Rog Soviet Republic (eastern Ukraine)).
+The Donetsk-Kryvoi Rog Republic was created by a direct decree of Lenin as part of the Russian SFSR with its capital in Kharkov.
 That decree was successfully implemented by Fyodor Sergeyev who became the chairman of the local government as well as joining the Soviet government of Ukraine, simultaneously.
-Unlike Fyodor Sergeyev's Republic, the Odessa Republic was not recognized by any other Bolshevik governments and on its own initiative had entered a military conflict with Romania for control over the Moldavian Democratic Republic, whose territory it was contesting.
+Unlike Fyodor Sergeyev's Republic, the Odesa Republic was not recognized by any other Bolshevik governments and on its own initiative had entered a military conflict with Romania for control over the Moldavian Democratic Republic, whose territory it was contesting.

 Timeline

-The following information is based on the exposition of the Museum of Soviet occupation in Kyiv (Memorial in Kyiv).
+The following information is based on the exposition of the Museum of Soviet occupation in Kiev (Memorial in Kiev).